makersacademy/rps-challenge/README.md

 As a marketeer with a friend
 So we can find out who won
 We would like to choose our weapons then see who the winner is

+As a marketeer with or without a friend
+So I can have even more fun
+I/We would like to be able to play rock/paper/lizard/spock
 ```